wanger77/wanger77/README.md

-- 👋 Hi, I’m @wang, currently a Master student.
+- 👋 Hi, I’m @won, currently a Master student.
-- 👀 Interested in music & ML/DL.
+- 👀 working with AI.
 - 📕 Looking for an PHD opportunity.(Information science, ML, Geoscience or Applied mathematics)
+- 💴 Warming up a OPC in Hangzhou，zhejiang，China.
+(AI knowledge system builder for small company)
-- 📫 How to reach me? wanghanzhong0616@163.com(personal) or 2211110037@nbu.edu.cn.
+- 📫 How to reach me? wanghanzhong0616@163.com(personal).
 <!---
 wanger77/wanger77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.